20 Apr, 2020

 “Early to bed and early to rise makes a man healthy, wealthy and wise.”

 At the cost of not sounding regimental and old school, ensure that you are able to manage a timely schedule and follow basic activities of daily living (ADLs) in a reasonable time frame.
 Waking up in the morning and having a fresh start is not only important but also essential as it sets the tone for the day that follows.

 While keeping awake all night, watching movies, binging on Netflix, gaming or socialising with your cliques is thrilling at this point, there can be a tendency to stay awake till the wee hours of the morning.
 However, not being able to have a good night’s rest and lack of adequate sleep (seven to eight relaxed hours) is enough to create sleep deprivation and cause laziness, irritability, moodiness, fatigue, forgetfulness, a lack of appetite, and a depressed mood.

 “There ain’t no such thing like a free lunch.”

-Given the fact the current support system in the form of paid help — maids, cooks, baby sitters (for smaller siblings), caretakers for the elderly at home is missing — we need to help out.
-Everybody at home, most certainty needs to chip in.
+Given the fact the current support system in the form of paid help — maids, cooks, babysitters (for smaller siblings), caretakers for the elderly at home is missing — we need to help out.
+Everybody at home, most certainly needs to chip in.

 You are an integral part of the family and it is crucial that you contribute and showcase some responsible behaviour.
 Mum and dad really can’t do much without your timely help and support.